RebarDesign/data-app/README.md

 Each element has it's own action buttons, that will emit the actions through sockets to the server, which then will notify the other clients of the action and element id.

-    //TODO - Add more info as the work progresses

 ### Reach

 The Reach data set will be received by the reach model, through the data factory, and will then be processed in the controller.

-I will attept to configure the chart parameters and rendering in the controller as well, as finding a directive online and sticking it in the project would be a bit too easy.

-    //TODO - Add more info as the work progresses
+The chart is created in the controller, as it is designed for single use.
+On socket update of added data, the updateChart function is called with the new item as a parameter.

+You can add new data using the Add Data form.

+The chart is default sorted by post value, but can be sorted by index, which is also the chronological order.

 #### Workflow

     git init